ome/ngff/rfc/1/template.md

 intolerable or there is a way to make a change while preserving compatibility, that should be explored.

-## Tutorials and Examples (Recommended Header)

-TODO

 ## Style Notes (EXAMPLE)

 All RFCs should follow similar styling and structure to ease reading.

-TODO: This section should be updated as more style decisions are made so that users of the template can simply cut-n-paste sections.
+This section will updated as more style decisions are made so that users of the template can simply cut-n-paste sections.

 ### Heading Styles